RockfordWei/DecisionTree/README.md

 	branches: ["sunny":humid, "overcast": "true", "rain": windy])
 ```

-Which is coming from a data table as below:
+Which is coming from a data table as below, by ID3 entropy algorithm:

 ``` swift
   let discreteRecords: [[String: String]] = [